lerndmina/commands-ill-forget/src/content/docs/commands/misc.md

 ```
 This bash script combines all Markdown files in each subdirectory into a single Markdown file named after the subdirectory.
 It loops through each subdirectory, concatenates all Markdown files in it using `cat`, and outputs the result to a new Markdown file.

-### Find unique values for a field in a bunch of json files:
+### Find unique values for a field in a bunch of json files
 ```bash
 find . -type f -name "*.json" | xargs cat {} | jq .<name_of_the_field> -c | sort | uniq
 ```